ONEmCommunications/documents/docs/use_case/postv3.md

 In this version we are going to enable users to send messages between them.
 To achieve this we can make use of the ONEm API.

 First, we will need an API key to be able to authenticate our requests towards the ONEm API.
-Head over to the [developer portal]({{ links.portal }}).
+Head over to the [ONEm Developer Portal]({{ links.portal }}).

 First create the app then click on **Details** --> **API key & permissions**, check the **Notification** box and click on **Generate API key**: